Resources for sharing your home

 Home Sharing in Burlington – CEDO released a Whitepaper exploring the benefits of homesharing in the City of Burlington.

-A Vermonter’s Guide to Homesharing – This DIY guide is for people who want to share their home but want to do it on their own or their home is not in a location served by a homesharing program.
+A Vermonter’s Guide to Homesharing – This DIY guide, updated for 2022, is for people who want to share their home but want to do it on their own or their home is not in a location served by a homesharing program.

 National Shared Housing Resource Center (NSHRC) is a clearinghouse of information for people looking to find a shared housing program in their community.
 Their website has a directory of homesharing programs around the U.S.